Mushroom-Collecting.com

 Spores Colorless and difficult to collect.

-Preparation These can be highly variable in their flavor characteristics.
+Preparation: Lobster mushrooms can be highly variable in their flavor characteristics.
 Nice fresh specimens that are completely white on the interior are best.
 They can tend to have brown spots that should be trimmed off though.
-Clean young specimens will often have a seafood odor when you cook them and would be a natural with lobster, crab, or other seafood.
-The flavor and aroma characteristics are ephemeral.
-Do not overcook or it will be lost.
-Plain preparation is also a good choice.
+Plain preparation is a good choice.
+Clean young specimens will often have a seafood odor when you cook them that is a natural with lobster, crab, or other seafood.
+When sautéing or pan frying, it creates a lobster colored orange juice in the pan that can make your dish more festive and lobster-like.
+The flavor and aroma characteristics are ephemeral so be sure not overcook or the aroma will be lost.
+Tempura frying is very pleasant as well.
 Often they are delicious but older specimens can be somewhat mealy.
+Lobsters are a white wine mushroom.
+Mixing and matching with foods normally associated with white wine is best.

 Lobsters can be used for dyeing wool, some fabrics, or paper and will yield a cinnamon pink to red color with wool when ammonia is used as a mordant.